Fulshaw Hall: 1798-1883

 Following the death of Samuel Finney III in 1798, his younger brother, Peter Davenport Finney, lived at Fulshaw.
 Born in 1733, Peter Finney began in the trade of confectionery in Manchester, in 1733.
-However, he soon built a successful and profitable grocery business, and soon engaged in merchantile trading overseas.
+However, he soon built a successful and profitable grocery business, and soon engaged in mercantile trading overseas.
 He retired to a house which he himself built nearby at Oversley Ford in 1785.
 He died at Fulshaw in 1800.

 The heir to Fulshaw was the grandson of Peter Finney's sister, Jane Tate, who was named Peter Finney II.
 Peter Finney II had been born in 1795, and was five years of age when the house was bequeathed to him.
 His father Samuel Tate had already changed his name through licence to Finney in 1788, predicting that a situation in which it was necessary would occur.
 Samuel Tate/Finney saw the birth of his son Peter in 1795, but died before the house was given to him in 1800.

 Peter Finney II was eventually married at Greenock during 1821, to Mary Williams, the daughter of a stone merchant from Chester, but his death in 1824 left Mary with an infant son and a legal challenge to establish the validity of the marriage before their son, Peter Finney, could become heir to Fulshaw, as there was a dispute over it.
 Mary Finney died in 1827, and the orphaned Peter Finney III died in 1840 at sixteen years of age.

 There was no direct heir following the death of Peter Finney III, but it was then traced to John Jenkins, who descended from Alice Finney, a sister of Samuel Finney III and Peter Finney I. He resided at Fulshaw until his death in 1883.